4-Day Online Workshop

 - Observation & record keeping guidance

-Across four sessions, we will walk through what truly matters during those first weeks—and what doesn’t.
+Across four sessions, we will walk through what truly matters during those first weeks and what doesn’t.
 You’ll gain practical tools for preparation, guidance for navigating relationships with children and families,.

 - Recordingavailable for 1 month

-- Zoe PaulAMI Auxiliary Teacher Trainer
+- Zoe PaulAMI Trainer for 0-3

 - Price: €127

-Preparation before the school year
+DAY 1 - preparation before the school year

-How do we get ready—physically and mentally—for the start of the year?
+How do we get ready physically and mentally for the start of the year?
 We’ll explore what to set up now, what can wait, and how to enter the classroom with realistic expectations and inner calm.

 Topics include: